reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```

 ### Note on Bean Overriding
 From `Spring 5.1` onwards, the bean overriding functionality is disabled by default.
-An attempting to override one or more beans will throw a [BeanDefinitionOverrideException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionOverrideException.html).
+A [BeanDefinitionOverrideException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionOverrideException.html) is thrown if we attempt to override the behaviour of one or more beans.

 It is recommended not to turn off this behavior during application runtime.
 However, we need to turn this feature off to be able to override the bean definition during testing.

 To turn this feature on, set the flag `spring.main.allow-bean-definition-overriding` to `true` in `src/test/resources/test.properties` file.

 ### Configuration vs TestConfiguration
-Though the TestConfiguration annotation inherits from the Configuration annotations, the key difference is, the TestConfiguration will be excluded during the spring boot component scan.
+Though the `TestConfiguration` annotation inherits from the `Configuration` annotation, the key difference is, the TestConfiguration will be excluded during the spring boot component scan.

 Also, the @TestConfiguration annotation is annotated with `@TestComponent` to indicate that the annotation should be used for testing.